IceHe/lib/snips/books/designing-data-intensive-applications.md

     - _( which is particularly useful in a cloud deployment where virtual machines often come and go )_.
 - It allows one message to be **sent to several recipients**.
 - It logically **decouples the sender from the recipient**
-    - _( the sender just publishes messages and doesn’t care who consumes them )._
+    - _( the sender just publishes messages and doesn't care who consumes them )._

 _Message brokers_